robocorp/robocorp/README.md

 ## Getting started

+**If you are new to Robocorp, and looking to work a production-grade project, please start from our official [Quick Start Guide](https://robocorp.com/docs/quickstart-guide).**

 To install Robo, visit our [downloads site](https://downloads.robocorp.com/robo/releases/index.html) to get the latest version.

 After downloading, you can create a new project with: